2018 Getting to Zero Status Update

 We are pleased to share the 2018 Getting to Zero Status Update and Zero Energy Buildings List, which summarizes the growth and trends from nearly 500 certified, verified and emerging zero energy projects across the United States and Canada.
 In the first Getting to Zero Status Update, published in 2012, we reported on 60 commercial and multifamily buildings or projects.
 The 2018 list reflects a steep curve upward with our count increasing over 700% in six years.

-Join us for a webinar on Thursday, March 6 at 10:00 a.m.
-(PST) to learn more from the 2018 Getting to Zero Status Update and Zero Energy Buildings List.
-Register now
+Learn more from the 2018 Getting to Zero Status Update and Zero Energy Buildings List.
+Watch the webinar

 Here we also provide graphs from the report that highlight key information.

 Figure 1.
 Zero Energy Building Growth: The Buildings List includes nearly 500 projects and is on a steep curve upward, having increased over 700% since 2012.

 Figure 2.
 Number of Zero Energy Buildings: There are now 67 ZE Verified and 415 ZE Emerging projects documented by NBI.

 Figure 3.
 2018 Buildings List Project Locations: ZE Projects by region and state/province.
 The legend shows regional growth trends in projects since our 2014 List.

 Figure 4.
 Climate Zone Distribution of Zero Energy Projects: Zero Energy buildings are in every climate zone across the U.S.